I wrote this entry some time ago and decided to publish it today as we had a conversation about clothes not too long ago.

 I commented that day to you it’s no use having lots of clothes, whether it is neatly folded and categorized (or not)if they do not actualise in something that can be put together in a jiffy for going out.

 What is a capsule wardrobe, you asked?
 Apparently, it is a personal wardrobe which limits a person to a certain number of pieces per ‘season’ or you only wear at a certain ‘time’ of the year.
-Mum’s clothes are pretty pared down already: my ‘cold season’ meaning winter clothing for sub – zero temps are the only ones put away.
+Mum’s clothes are pretty pared down already: my ‘cold season’ meaning winter clothing for sub-zero temps are the only ones put away.
 I have mastered the fine art of ‘layering’ and ‘simplification’ so my capsule wardrobe contains workout clothes, special occasion clothes as well as the daily wears aligned as one because I am a minimalist.

 Also one of the things I do every year is ‘purge’ my wardrobe.
 As I ‘transform’ in my lifestyle, priorities and habits year on year (I could use the word ‘evolve’), there are certain clothes that no longer serve their function for me.
-I also purge items that no longer fit and poor quality pieces eg. made out of ‘not-so-good’ fabric that have undergone wear and tear after just one or two washings…
+I also purge items that no longer fit and poor quality pieces eg. made out of ‘not-so-good’ fabric that has undergone wear and tear after just one or two washings…

 Whilst doing all the above, I am also taking note and making a list of the sort of clothes I will NOT buy in future: